 All spinal cord injuries are divided into two broad categories, complete and incomplete.

-Incomplete injuries of the spinal cord: With incomplete injuries, the cord is cut only partially, allowing the injured person to retain some function.
+Incomplete spinal cord injuries: With incomplete injuries, the line is cut only partially, allowing the injured person to retain some function.

 In these cases, the degree of function depends on the extent of the injuries.

-Complete injuries of the spinal cord: On the contrary, complete injuries occur when the spinal cord is completely cut, eliminating function.
+Complete injuries of the spinal cord: On the contrary, total injuries occur when the spinal cord is completely cut, eliminating function.
 However, it is possible to recover some position with treatment and physical therapy.

-Incomplete spinal cord injuries are becoming more frequent, thanks in part to better treatment and better understanding of how to respond and how not to respond to a possible spinal cord injury.
+Incomplete spinal cord injuries are becoming more frequent, thanks to better treatment and a better understanding of how to respond and how not to respond to a possible spinal cord injury.

-These injuries now account for more than 60% of spinal cord injuries, which means that we are really moving towards better treatment and better outcomes.
+These injuries now account for more than 60% of spinal cord injuries, which means we are moving towards better treatment and outcomes.

 Some of the most common types of incomplete or partial spinal cord injuries include:

-Anterior cord syndrome: This type of injury, in front of the spinal cord, damages the motor and sensory pathways in the spinal cord.
-It may retain some sensation, but makes movement difficult.
+Anterior cord syndrome: In front of the spinal cord, this type of injury damages the motor and sensory pathways in the spinal cord.
+It may retain some sensation but makes movement difficult.

-Central cord syndrome: It is a lesion in the center of the cord and damages the nerves that carry signals from the brain to the spinal cord.
+Central cord syndrome is a lesion in the center of the cord and damages the nerves that carry signals from the brain to the spinal cord.

-Brown-Sequard syndrome: This variety of injury is the product of damage to one side of the spinal cord.
-The injury may be more pronounced on one side of the body; For example, movement may be impossible on the right side, but it may be completely retained on the left side.
+Brown-Square syndrome: This variety of injuries is the product of damage to one side of the spinal cord.
+The injury may be more pronounced on one side of the body; For example, movement may be impossible on the right side, but it may be retained entirely on the left side.

-The degree to which Brown-Sequard patients are injured varies greatly from patient to patient.
+The degree to which Brown-Sequard patients are injured varies significantly from patient to patient.

-Knowing the location of your injury and if the injury is complete or can not help you begin to investigate your prognosis and ask smart questions to your doctor.
+You know the location of your injury, and if the damage is complete or can not be helped, you begin to investigate your prognosis and ask intelligent questions to your doctor.